robinst/error-prone-unnecessary-default/README.md

+> [!NOTE]
+> Has been reported and fixed here: https://github.com/google/error-prone/issues/4443

-# error-prone minimal example for UnnecessaryDefaultInEnumSwitch
+### error-prone minimal example for UnnecessaryDefaultInEnumSwitch

 Example to reproduce a problem with the [UnnecessaryDefaultInEnumSwitch](https://errorprone.info/bugpattern/UnnecessaryDefaultInEnumSwitch)